futantan/create-emit/README.md

 ## Introduction

-> Tiny 20 lines of functional event emitter/pubsub.
+> Tiny 20 lines of functional type safe event emitter/pubsub.

 Comparing to other emitters, `create-emit` cares more about type safe.